groonga/packages.groonga.org/README.md

 1. Create a new team for release in the target organization
    * e.g. Create `pgroonga-release` at
      https://github.com/orgs/pgroonga/new-team for PGroonga
-2. Add `groonga-release` to the added team
+2. Add the `groonga-release` user to the added team
 3. Add the added team to target project's collaborators with "Write" role
    * e.g. Add the added team to pgroonga/pgroonga with "Write" role at